The DEI Podcast with Max Gaston

 by Max Gaston

-The DEI Podcast at Notre Dame Law School explores the concepts of diversity, equity, inclusion, culture, belonging, unity, and creativity as they arise in the context of law, and key social and cultural issues.
+The DEI Podcast at Notre Dame Law School explores concepts of diversity, equity, inclusion, culture, belonging, and justice as they arise in law and key social and cultural issues.
 The podcast is hosted by Max Gaston, Director of Diversity, Equity, and Inclusion at Notre Dame Law School.

 Podcast episodes